Out Of State Car Title Loans

 - Virginia (264% APR on first $700; 216% on next $700; 180% on remaining balance; lien fee)

-There are also several states that allow car title loans through legal loopholes.
+There are also several states that allow car title loans at different borrowing amounts

-- California (loans over $2,500 are not subject to small-loan limits)
+- <California - Title Loans in California (loans over $2,500 are not subject to small-loan limits)

 - Kansas (car title loans are sold as open-ended credit lines)